MicrosoftDocs/power-platform/power-platform/power-fx/error-handling.md

 Errors happen.
 Networks go down, storage fills up, unexpected values flow in.
 It's important that your logic continues to work properly in the face of potential issues.

-By default, errors flow thorugh the formulas of an app and are reported to the end user of the app.
+By default, errors flow through the formulas of an app and are reported to the end user of the app.
 In this way, the end user knows something unexpected happen and they can report a problem to the creator of the app.

 As an app maker, you can take control of errors in your app:
 - Detecting and handling an error.
 If there is a chance an error may occur, for example a network problem, the app's formulas can be written to detect the error condition and retry the operation.
 The end user need not be concerned that an error occurred because the maker took the possibility into account.
 This is done with the [**IfError**, **IsError**, and **IsErrorOrBlank**](reference/function-iferror.md) functions within a formula.
 - Reporting an error.
 If an error is not handled in the formula where it was encountered, the error is then bubbled up to the **App.OnError** handler.
 Here, the error can no longer be replaced as it has already occurred and is a part of formula calculations.
 But you can use **App.OnError** to control how the error is reported to the end user, including suppressing the error reporting all together.  **App.OnError** also provides a common choke point for error reporting across the entire app.
 - Creating and rethrowing an error.
 Finally, you may detect an error condition with your own logic, a condition that is specific to your app.
-Use the [**Error**](reference/function-iferror.md) function to create custom erorrs.
+Use the [**Error**](reference/function-iferror.md) function to create custom errors.
 THe **Error** function is also used to rethrow an error after being interrogated in **IfError** or **App.OnError**.

 ## Getting started